There are no tickets available at this time.

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-Honestly food and drink at the University of Texas Pan American Field House is nothing to write home about.
+Honestly food and drink at the University of Texas Rio Grande Valley Field House is nothing to write home about.
 There is not a kitchen or even a concession stand inside.
 In the courtyard outside of the west entrance two mobile trailers sell concessions.
 'Concession' is the right word because you will not find too many extravagant stadium foods like burgers.
 Hot dogs are available most of the time if the demand isn't too much.

 A strong suggestion from the concession stand options is hot cheetos with cheese.
 This is a regional snack that is the spicy version of hot cheetos with a hearty spoonful of nacho cheese.
 (Served with a fork because it is as messy as it sounds).